How to ensure you're getting the most out of your next PTO or hydraulic system

 One final thought

 Your hydraulic oil is the lifeblood of your system.
 Don’t use anything other than new, appropriate hydraulic oil designed to work with your system parameters.
-And keep the oil filtered and change on a regular basis.
+And, keep the oil filtered and change regularly.

 Parts of hydraulic systems